 While entering what I think is an actual decent shot for the current Travel Photo Roulette I noticed the host had won the previous event with a photo similar to something I had tried myself.
 The difference is he succeeded and won a photography competition while my attempts are a pitiful failure.

-Here’s Dan’s winning pic taken at the Sea Music Festival in Busan, South Korea (you have until January 26 if you have a blog and want to enter the current Travel Photo Roulette).
+Here’s Dan’s winning pic taken at the Sea Music Festival in Busan, South Korea.
 The components of Dan’s photo share many similarities to mine – in my mind’s eye anyway; certainly not in the result – a shadowy figure in the foreground is lit by the background illumination of the concert while the cityscape on the periphery contrasts with the park setting to the fore.

 I broke two cameras on our last trip before we reached Kuala Lumpur and judged from these snaps should not have bothered buying a third.
 When this kid wandered in the frame with a bubble gun I thought that will make a great picture but as you can see I was wrong.

 To be fair the background buildings weren’t helping me as much as they did Dan.
 Out of shot to my right the buildings were straight out of an English village green – Merdeka Square, where I took these photographs, used to be a cricket pitch during the colonial period – while to my left was all this: